 Rachel has worked at GASP since 2001.
-Prior to becoming Executive Director, she served as the Executive Assistant, and Program Coordinator for the GASPer Air Monitor Program.
+Prior to becoming Executive Director, she served as the Executive Assistant, and as Program Coordinator for the GASPer Air Monitor Program.
 She has a BA in Environmental Studies from the University of Pittsburgh.
 Much of her past experience has centered around environmental education, including being a lead poisoning prevention educator, nature camp instructor, and Site Director for an after-school program.
-See our accompanying Spotlight on GASP Staff article in our Hotline (p.
-11). email@example.com
+See our Spotlight on GASP Staff article in our Hotline. email@example.com

 John Baillie, Staff Attorney

 John received his JD from the University of Pennsylvania and his BS from Georgetown University.
 Before joining GASP, John worked for another environmental organization in Pittsburgh, where he focused on regional air quality issues, gas drilling, and the regulation of public utilities.
 John has also worked as a litigation attorney at law firms in Pittsburgh and as an in-house attorney for a railroad company.
 See our Spotlight on GASP Staff article in our Hotline. firstname.lastname@example.org

 Jamin Bogi, Policy and Outreach Coordinator

 Jamin joined the GASP staff in June 2010 and was previously a Board Member.
 He earned his BA in Interdisciplinary Studies–Language and Culture from Wheaton College (IL).
-Jamin is an avid reader, especially of international fiction, and a former Board Member with the South Side Slopes Neighborhood Association.
-See our accompanying Spotlight on a Board Member article in our Hotline (p.
-11). email@example.com
+Jamin is an avid reader of international fiction, a struggling gardener, and a former Board Member with the South Side Slopes Neighborhood Association.
+See our Spotlight on a Board Member article in our Hotline. email@example.com

 Suzanne Seppi, Project Manager

-Sue served as GASP’s Executive Director for six years before deciding to work for GASP in a part-time position.
+Sue served as GASP’s Executive Director for six years before deciding to work for GASP part-time.
 Sue has an MA in Management with a concentration in Environmental Policy.
-Prior to becoming the Executive Director, she served as a long-time board member of GASP.
-See our accompanying Spotlight on GASP Staff article in our Hotline (p.
-11). email@example.com
+Prior to becoming Executive Director, she served as a long-time board member of GASP.
+See our Spotlight on GASP Staff article in our Hotline. firstname.lastname@example.org

 Jessica Tedrow, Education and Events Coordinator